-- (1) A state administrative law judge shall diligently discharge the judge's administrative responsibilities without bias or prejudice and maintain professional competence in administrative judicial administration and cooperate with other judges and non-judicial personnel in the administration of judicial business. - (2) A state administrative law judge shall require staff, hearing officials, non-judicial personnel and others subject to the judge's direction and control to observe the standards of fidelity and diligence that apply to the judge and to refrain from manifesting bias and prejudice in the performance of their official administrative duties.
+- (1) A state administrative law judge shall diligently discharge the judge's administrative responsibilities without bias or prejudice and maintain professional competence in administrative judicial administration and cooperate with other judges and non-judicial personnel in the administration of judicial business. - (2) A state administrative law judge shall require staff, hearing officials, non-judicial personnel and others subject to the judge's direction and control to observe the standards of fidelity and diligence that apply to the judge and, to refrain from manifesting bias and prejudice in the performance of their official administrative duties, and to act in a manner consistent with the judge's obligations under this Code. - (3) A state administrative law judge with supervisory authority for the performance of other state administrative law judges shall take reasonable measures to ensure that those judges properly discharge their adjudicative responsibilities, including the timely disposition of matters before them.